On the sign patterns of entrywise positivity preservers in fixed dimension: Application 2: Characterization of (weak) majorization via Schur polynomials

-\begin{proof} While the proof follows that in \cite{CGS,Sra}, we include it for completeness since real powers are involved, leading to some differences in argument.
-We may assume $\bm, \bn$ are in increasing order, and drop all absolute value signs in \eqref{Ecgs-revised}.
-Now suppose \eqref{Ecgs-revised} holds, and for each $j \in [0,N-1]$, define the following partial sums of $\bm, \bn$:
+\begin{proof}[Proof of Theorem~\ref{Tcgs-wmaj}] By multiplying both sides by $(u_1 \cdots u_N)^{-k}$ where $k \coloneqq \min \{ m_j, n_j : 0 \leqslant j < N \}$, the result reduces to the case when all powers $m_j, n_j$ are non-negative.
+While the proof for non-negative $\bm, \bn$ now follows that in \cite{CGS,Sra}, we include it for completeness since real powers are involved, leading to some differences in argument.
+We may assume $\bm, \bn$ are in increasing order, and drop all absolute value signs in~\eqref{Ecgs-revised}.
+Now suppose~\eqref{Ecgs-revised} holds, and for each $j \in [1,N]$, define the following partial sums of $\bm, \bn$: